Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Proof of FedMR Convergence

 By Cauchy–Schwarz inequality, we have

 Note that since $\eta\leq \frac{1}{4L}$, $\eta_t \leq \phi\leq 2\eta_t$ and $\eta_t L \leq \frac{1}{4}$.
 According to Equation \ref{eq_D}, we have

 \end{proof}

-\begin{lemma} Within our configuration, the model recombination occurs every $E$ iterations.
-For arbitrary t, there always exists $t_0 \leq t$ while $t_0$ is the nearest recombination to $t$.
-As a result, $t - t_0 \leq E-1$ holds.
+\begin{lemma} According to Equation~\ref{eq:iter}, the model recombination occurs every $E$ iterations.
+Assume that in each training round, $t_0$ is the first iteration and iteration $t - t_0 \leq E-1$.
 Given the constraint on learning rate from \cite{convergence}, we know that $\eta_t \leq \eta_{t_0} \leq 2 \eta_t$.
 It follows that

 \end{lemma}

 \begin{proof}

 \end{proof}